Danieleg82/AzureVPN-NAT/README.md

 ![](Images/AzurePortal_ReceivedRoutes.jpg)

-Note how VPN Gateway is ignoring the route received from CSR since it&#39;s already covered by its own internal network-rule for the NATted range 100.0.2.0/24
+Note how VPN Gateway is ignoring the route received from CSR since it's already covered by its own internal network-rule for the NATted range 100.0.2.0/24

 Any IP range advertised by a remote branch which is overlapping with IngressNAT rules&#39; InternalMapping will be dropped by GW, which will leverage static Network routes configured via NAT.